Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

     ```

 <a name="local"></a>
-## Managing a component port
+## Managing component port

 To send a request from one component `ClientService.Tizen` to another `ServerService.Tizen` component use the [Tizen.Applications.ComponentBased.ComponentPort](https://samsung.github.io/TizenFX/API9/api/Tizen.Applications.ComponentBased.ComponentPort.html) class as follows:

-1. Create a component port instance for sending component `ClientService.Tizen` as follows.
+1. Create a component port instance for sending component `ClientService.Tizen` as follows:

-    In the sending component (`ClientService.Tizen`):

     ```
     namespace ClientService.Tizen